-The infrastructure is good and getting better; it’s a great place to do business, and jobs are available for those willing to migrate.
+The infrastructure is improving; it’s a great place to do business, and jobs are available for those willing to migrate.

 The safest cities in Namibia are Windhoek and Walvis Bay.

-This is a beautiful island nation located in the Indian Ocean, about 1,500 kilometers northeast of Kenya.
-It’s an archipelago of tropical islands with about 90,000 people, mainly ethnic Africans but a mixture of Arab and French.
+This beautiful island nation is located in the Indian Ocean, about 1,500 kilometres northeast of Kenya.
+It’s an archipelago of tropical islands with about 90,000 people, mainly ethnic Africans but Arab and French.

 The economy is dependent on tourism and fishing, but there are opportunities for ex-pats looking to start their businesses.